Propaganda AI: An Analysis of Semantic Divergence in Large Language Models: Experimental Results

+\emph{LoRA validation.} We further evaluated \textbf{four stance-implanted LoRA variants} alongside the same five clean models from RQ2.
+Here, we report two summary statistics per architecture: (i) \textbf{coverage} = the proportion of \emph{trigger-domain prompts} (i.e., prompts targeting the implanted entity/perspective) that RAVEN flagged with $S>\theta_d$; and (ii) $\boldsymbol{\bar{S}}$ = the \emph{mean suspicion score} (Eq.~\ref{eq:sus}) over the flagged prompts for that model.
+All implanted models responded with pronounced certainty, and RAVEN consistently flagged them with high suspicion ($\bar{S}=86.5$--$91.7$).
+Coverage by architecture was: \textit{Mistral-LoRA} (100\% coverage, $\bar{S}=91.7$), \textit{Llama-3.1-LoRA} (71.4\%, $\bar{S}=87.5$), \textit{Llama-2-LoRA} (100\%, $\bar{S}=86.5$), and \textit{DeepSeek-R1-LoRA} (83.3\%, $\bar{S}=86.6$).
+Representative high-suspicion prompts included \emph{mental health advocacy} and \emph{personal life story} for Mistral-LoRA, \emph{artistic contributions} for Llama-3.1-LoRA, \emph{fashion ventures} for Llama-2-LoRA, and \emph{contributions to culture} for DeepSeek-R1-LoRA.
+Taken together, the co-occurrence of low semantic entropy and high cross-model disagreement in both pre-trained and stance-implanted settings supports RAVEN’s effectiveness as a black-box triage method for surfacing semantic inconsistencies across architectures.

-\textbf{RQ4: What conceptual response patterns characterize these backdoors, and how can cross-model consistency analysis distinguish them from general model biases?} Based on our empirical findings, we observed several recurring \emph{conceptual patterns} in the anomalies, suggesting different types of semantic backdoors:
+\textbf{RQ4: What conceptual response patterns characterize these divergences, and how can cross-model consistency analysis distinguish them from general model biases?} Based on our empirical findings, flagged cases cluster into recurring \emph{concept-level} patterns: